 The Lāna‘i Community Health Center (LCHC) started providing health care services in September 2008.
 Since the opening, providers have been hired and health center hours have been established.
 In a cozy, home-like setting the LCHC offers the community members of Lāna‘i a choice as to where one can seek health care services.
 The choice is not only one of location, though; it is also a choice in ‘model of care.’
 LCHC has hired family nurse practitioners (FNPs) as providers, rather than doctors — and it is this difference in provider types that offers our community a ‘model of care’ choice.

 Family Nurse Practitioners practice independently — meaning they are trained, credentialed and able to practice without the supervision of an MD.
 The LCHC FNPs also have prescribing authority — which means they can prescribe medicines for our patients, just like an MD.
-Our FNPs are enrolled as providers with all common health insurers (i.e., Medicare, Medicaid, AlohaCare, OhanaCare, Quest, HMSA, etc.), and are also obtaining hospital admitting privileges at Lāna‘i Community Hospital.
+Our FNPs are enrolled as providers with all common health insurers (i.e., Medicare, Medicaid, AlohaCare, OhanaCare, Quest, HMSA, etc.), and have obtained hospital admitting privileges at Lāna‘i Community Hospital.